getalgobox/algobox/README.md

 ![AlgoBox](algobox.png)

-Algobox is an open source framework for writing, managing and running trading algorithms.
+Algobox is an open source framework for writing, managing and running trading strategies.
 It provides an interface and infrastructure for developing, deploying and running algorithmic trading bots.
 It allows users to self-host these bots on their own infrastructure, at home or in the cloud.